overhide/overhide/README.md

    * broker API for data storage
    * remuneration API to enable payment of brokerage and service subscriptions
    * client library to promote decoupling of trust
-* as available and reliable as the technology stack implementing the specification
+* as available and reliable as the technology stack implementing the specification; the [reference implementation](https://github.com/JakubNer/overhide-broker) is geared to be both
 * provides ability to remunerate brokerage and service provider via blockchain: pseudonymous subscription fees
+* quasi-decentralized, *overhide* broker is centralized via DNS for *Web 2.0* stacks, but broker can be easily switched out when failover need arises.

 ### Benefits to Service